rylz/college-football/docs/2017_bowl_predictions.md

 5. Pac 12 (0.0826)      5.
 Big 12 (0.0855)      5.
 ACC (0.0781)
 ```

 I have also used PageRank with some success as a feature in a model predicting AP poll results given a week's game outcomes.
 This year, I want to extend this approach to predicting actual game outcomes.
-Today marks the beginning of the 2017 college football bowl season.
+This weekend marks the beginning of the 2017 college football bowl season.
 Bowl games almost always produce matchups of teams from different conferences who rarely have played common opponents, so this is a good opportunity to see how well a PageRank-supported model can predict results between teams that are distant from each other in a graph of prior matchups.

 ### Models